prusa3d/Prusa-Firmware-ESP32-Cam/doc/ESP32-Wrover-dev/README.md

 #### Windows

 Driver for CH340 USB to UART convert for Windows is for example [here](https://www.wch-ic.com/search?q=CH340&t=downloads) .
-An older version of the driver is for example [here](https://blog.laskakit.cz/wp-content/uploads/2020/03/CH341SER.zip)
+An older version of the driver is for example [here](https://blog.laskakit.cz/wp-content/uploads/2020/03/CH341SER.zip) .
+SW for FW flash (Flash Download Tools) is [here](https://www.espressif.com/en/support/download/other-tools)

 <img src="how to flash chip select.jpg" width=25% height=25%>